warmana/cloudant-docs-fork/source/includes/api/_cloudant_query.md

 An example of creating a text index for all fields in all documents in a database is [available](#example:-movies-demo-database).

-<aside class="warning">Caution should be taken when indexing all fields in all documents for large data sets,
-as it might be a very resource-consuming activity.</aside>
+Caution should be taken when indexing all fields in all documents for large data sets, as it might be a very resource-consuming activity.

 > Example index creation request to index all fields in all documents